 How to Form an LLC in Delaware

 Forming an LLC in Delaware will help protect your personal assets from lawsuits and judgments against your business.
-An LLC is a legal structure that separates your business and personal assets.
+An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming a Delaware Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming a Delaware Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 Any business doing business in Delaware are required to obtain a business license from the Delaware Division of Revenue and this license is required before starting to transact business.

 The easiest way to get the business license is through the Delaware One Stop Business.

 How Much Does It Cost to Get an LLC In Delaware?

 The state filing fee for a Delaware Limited Liability Company is $90, payable to the Delaware Secretary of State’s Division or Corporations.
 Typical time of approval is 1-3 weeks but if you need it faster, you can pay $50 for expedited, same day processing

 Delaware requires all LLCs to file an annual report.
 Delaware LLCs are subject to a $300 Delaware Annual Franchise Tax annually.

 - Members/Managers- at least one is required to be listed in the Articles of Organization

 - Residence Requirements – none specified